 The Evidence Is Promising, But Incomplete

-Recent research demonstrates that well designed symptom checkers achieve remarkable accuracy.
-A 2020 study published in BMJ Open evaluated eight symptom assessment apps against 200 clinical scenarios.
-The leading system provided the correct diagnosis in its top three options 71% of the time and delivered safe triage advice 97% of the time, matching physician safety ratings.
+Recent research demonstrates that well-designed symptom checkers achieve remarkable accuracy.
+A 2020 study evaluated eight symptom assessment apps against 200 clinical scenarios — the leading system provided the correct diagnosis in its top three options 71% of the time and delivered safe triage advice 97% of the time, matching physician safety ratings.
+A 2024 emergency department study found that AI chatbots matched physician triage decisions 70% of the time when using identical patient information.

 But here's where I pump the brakes.
 The difference between 70% accuracy and 97% safety isn't just numbers on a page.
 It's the gap between a useful tool and one that's truly ready for universal deployment.
 We need to understand not just whether AI triage works on average, but precisely where it breaks down: which patient populations, which symptom presentations, which clinical edge cases expose its limitations.